Whitleynl/myweatherapp/README.md

 A simple weather app.
-This was a wonderful learning experience for me.
 It is functional and returns accurate weather data.
 It differs from the objective specs in a couple of ways that need to be clarified:

 1) It takes only 'city' name, not 'city, state'.